PabloNatan/tailwind-landing-page/README.md

 </p>

 <h4 align="center">
   This is project that for practive the concepts learned after readind the book "Modern Css with Tailwind".
-I get this style from the tutorial on  <a href="https://www.youtube.com/watch?v=dFgzHOX84xQ&t=1s" target="_blank">Traversy Media</a>
+  I get this site design from the tutorial on  <a href="https://www.youtube.com/watch?v=dFgzHOX84xQ&t=1s" target="_blank">Traversy Media</a>
 </h4>

 <p align="center">